TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Tips:

-• Cycling is definitely a great way to see Tasmania, but if you want to see all of Tassie’s attractions, plan on tacking on a week or two at the end of your trek to rent a campervan and get to those really, really challenging places like Cradle Mountain and Dove Lake, and out-of- the-way places like Arthur River and Strahan, with their cruises into environments so pristine you can even drink the tannin-infused river water.
+• Cycling is definitely a great way to see Tasmania, but if you want to see all of Tassie's attractions, plan on tacking on a week or two at the end of your trek to rent a campervan and get to those really, really challenging places like Cradle Mountain and Dove Lake, and out-of-the-way places like Arthur River and Strahan, with their cruises into environments so pristine you can even drink the tannin-infused river water.
 Rent from local companies.
-Small, VW type vans are all you need.
-You can recoup the costs of rental with cooking your own meals and with free camping.
+Small, VW-type vans are all you need.
+You can recoup the rental costs by cooking meals and camping for free.

 Websites: